SwiftDevJournal/MacWikiDemo/README.md

 Select the page and press the Delete key to delete a page.

 You may have to press the Esc key afer selecting the page to select the page instead of renaming it.

+## Interesting Files

+The `ContentView.swift` and `PageListView.swift` files have the code for creating a master-detail interface.

+The `Wiki.swift` and `Page.swift` files have the code for working with file wrappers.